splash

-To forget yourself is to be awakened by all things.
-Dogen - Thirteenth Century Zen Monk
+The way of the Buddha is to know yourself; To know yourself is to forget yourself; To forget yourself is to be awakened by all things.
+Dogen – Thirteenth Century Zen Monk

 Taos Mountain Sangha,is a lay Sangha, but has hosted many senior teachers from across North America and abroad including Joseph Goldstein and Sharon Salzberg from Insight Meditation Society in Barre, Massachusetts, and others as noted below.

+Stephen Batchelor, a contemporary Buddhist teacher, writer and photographer is best known for his secular or agnostic approach to Buddhism.
 He was a monk for ten years, first in the Tibetan Gelugpa tradition, and then in Korean Zen.
 Later, he co-founded the Sharpham College for Buddhist Studies and contemporary Enquiry.
 He has worked as Buddhist Chaplain in a prison, as a guiding teacher at Gaia House meditation center in Devon, England, and as contributing editor of Tricycle.
 His most recent publications include, Living with the Devil: a Meditation on Good and Evil, Buddhism Without Beliefs, Verses from the Center: A Buddhist Vision of the Sublime, The Awakening of the West: The Encounter of Buddhism and Western Culture, and The Faith to Doubt: Glimpses of Buddhist Uncertainty.

 Leigh Brasington has been practicing since 1985 and is the senior American student of the late Venerable Ayya Khema.
 She confirmed Leigh’s practice and requested that he begin teaching.
 Leigh assisted Venerable Ayya Khema starting in 1994 and began teaching retreats in 1997.
 Since the death of the Venerable Ayya Khema, Leigh is the only person authorized by her who is currently teaching the Jhanas (Meditative Absorptions) in North America.
 “Don’t take yourself so seriously - you’ll never get out of this alive.”
 Leigh Brasington Richard Taido Christofferson, Sensei, started his Zen practice with Eido Roshi in New York City in 1983.
 In 1988, he met Genpo Roshi and has studied with him ever since.
 He moved to Salt Lake City in 1988 to live and practice at Kanzeon Zen Center there and received Jukai, lay ordination, in 1989.
 He received Shukke Tokudo, monk ordination, in 1994, and was Shuso, head monk, in the fall of 1998.
 He received Hoshi, permission to begin teaching under the supervision of Genpo Roshi in 2003.
 He then received Denkai, in 2006.
 He received Dharma Transmission, Shiho, on May 12, 2007, and is now an assistant teacher at Kanzeon Zen Center, and serves as Godo, or head of training.